4 Common Ways Students Avoid Plagiarism Detection

 Yes, students are innovative regarding cheating, but advanced technology can help teachers be one step ahead.
 LMS administrators and teachers can cut the number of cheating cases drastically with the help of appropriate software.
 An up-to-date anti-plagiarism solution can identify all the known types of cheating.
 This way, teachers will know which students need more attention.
 Instructors can talk to such students and help them deal with the writing difficulties they might face, like lack of time, motivation, or inability to put their ideas into words.
 The students will be able to get back on the right track as soon as possible and understand that fair competition in class is the only way to go.

 Revising students’ assignments for plagiarism manually is not enough anymore.
 Sometimes, educators can’t do it due to the lack of time and many tasks.
-That’s why it’s much more beneficial for an instructor to automatically run every submitted paper through reliable anti-plagiarism software and just review the report.
+That’s why it’s much more beneficial for an instructor to run every submitted paper through reliable anti-plagiarism software automatically and just review the report.

-A plagiarism checker is also an excellent tool for students who do write original papers.
+A plagiarism checker is also an excellent tool for students who write original papers.
 Plagiarism can be unintentional, too.
 For instance, when a student recalls some facts from the lectures and inserts them into their writing without citing, or when they repeat precisely the same thoughts as someone else did in the paper they read, it’s still plagiarism.
 Checking a paper thoroughly before submitting it to an educator can help students improve their work and maintain their reputation.

 Conclusion